 On the day of the interview, applicants are given a presentation on studying Natural Sciences at York and have the opportunity to take a tour of some of our teaching and research facilities on campus.
 A decision on whether to make an offer is based both on performance at interview and evidence from the UCAS form.

-The subjects that you should have studied depend on the entry point for which you are applying and are shown in the table below.
+The subjects that you should have studied depend on the entry pathway for which you are applying and are shown in the table below.

 All applications to undergraduate degree courses at York are made via UCAS (the Universities and Colleges Admissions Service).
 The application system opens mid-September with guides on how to apply through UCAS available online.